MicheleCarletti/DiffusionModels/README.md

-# DiffusionModels# Diffusion Model on 2D Spiral Data
+# Diffusion Model on 2D Spiral Data

 A minimal and educational implementation of a **denoising diffusion model** on a synthetic 2D spiral dataset.